THE FINE ART OF REGENERATION IN SOUTHWARK

-Sometimes we wonder why communities undergoing regeneration often see a surge of public and privately-funded artworks springing up as part of completed office blocks or, more likely, on transitional sites of development.
+It’s not now unknown that communities undergoing regeneration often see a surge of public and privately-funded artworks springing up as part of completed office blocks or, more likely, ‘community art’ initiatives sited on transitional sites of development.
 One blessing, at least, is the death of 1980’s Public Art that represented a nostalgic look back at the hard workers of the past as if the back-breakin’ hard workers of today are non-existent.
 Sculptures of stevedores, warehousemen, navvies etc. is what we call like to call ‘muscular heritage’.
 It uses the dubious notion of ‘heritage’ to put a soft focus on hard work and the accident prone and often health debilitating conditions that it was undertaken in and displays it back to us as a kind of set in stone past where nothing can be said, nothing can move, and nothing can puncture these now frozen half memories.
-Seems like people working in the now ‘heritage’ buildings such as wharves, warehouses, factories and so on are just as immobile and immoveable as the buildings themselves.
+Seems like people working in the now ‘heritage’ buildings such as wharves, warehouses, factories and so on are just as immobile and immovable as the buildings themselves.
 It’s all just ‘heritage’ now without any sense of cause or consequence or even accountability for the firms or owners who profited from it all.

 ‘Heritage‘ is also the term overused by councils and developers to sell an area that was formerly warehouses and factories.
 It pretends to be historical but the actual history of the people who worked their bums off in the buildings is airbrushed out.
 Such stories only to return as statues or murals for a little local colour for the new spruced up area or worse as funky titles for new overpriced flats – The Jam Factory, The Wireworks, Spice Quay Heights, Phossy Jaw Apartments, Tubercolosis Tower, Broken Back Mews, The Severed Finger Building etc. It’s then an inevitable route to ‘conservation area’ – see the 1990’s Bermondsey Conservation Area Partnership.